First-Year Applicants

 • Three to four years of laboratory science

-• Three to four years of one foreign language (ancient or modern) taken during high school
+• Three to four years of one world language (ancient or modern) taken during high school

 Students who plan to become scientists, engineers, physicians or dentists should be as solidly grounded in mathematics and the sciences as their high school schedules and curricula have permitted.
 The study of mathematics, at least through pre-calculus, is strongly advised wherever possible.